learning-zone/css-basics/README.md

 * **relative**, means "relative to itself".
 Setting position: relative; on an element and no other positioning attributes, it will no effect on it's positioning.
 It allows the use of `z-index` on the element and it limits the scope of absolutely positioned child elements.
 Any child element will be absolutely positioned within that block.

-* **fixed**, element is positioned relative to viewport or the browser window itself. viewport doesn't changed if u scroll and hence fixed element will stay right in the same position.
+* **fixed**, element is positioned relative to viewport or the browser window itself. viewport doesn't changed if you scroll and hence fixed element will stay right in the same position.

 * **static** default for every single page element.
 The only reason you would ever set an element to position: static is to forcefully-remove some positioning that got applied to an element outside of your control.